2023 Children's Law Institute - Call for Proposals

 • NM Family Advocacy Program/interdisciplinary model of legal representation

-Changes in Federal and State policies and statutes and how New Mexico is addressing them
+Changes in federal and state policies and statutes and how New Mexico is addressing them

-• NM Fostering Connections Act – Extended Foster Care
+• NM Fostering Connections Act – extended foster care

 • Families First Act